WeichunAuto/WeichunAuto/README.md

 Here are some ideas about me:

-- 🎓 I'm completing the last semester of my Master's degree in Computer and Information Science and will graduate in June 2024 at AUT.
+- 🎓 I have completed the last semester of my Master's degree in Computer and Information Science and will graduate in June 2024 at AUT.
 - 👨🏼‍💻 I am a product manager, passionate about technology and solving customer problems with innovative products.
 - 👯 I’m working on this project <a href='https://github.com/Ubiweb-lab/mmVital.git'>mmVital</a>, using DL models to predict vital signs based on mmWave Radar.
 - 🎯 I'm currently open to exciting full-time job opportunities after June 2024, as a product manager.